carlwiedemann/renderapi/README.md

 theme's templates.

-Let us assume, generally, that #type will correspond to a given template in our theme, so that #type => 'table' indicates table.tpl.php should be used.
-Let us also assume, generally (for a moment), that #type does also represent the top-level HTML tag for which our render array produces.
-This will take a strange turn for a moment as we'll see but let's stick with the idea.
+Let us assume, generally, that #type will correspond to a given template in our theme, so that #type => 'table' indicates table.tpl.php should be used, and that every #type should correspond to a given template file.

-For our array, after defining #type, let's will reserve two further keys:
+Generally speaking, let's reserve two other keys for render arrays:
-**attributes**, which will used for the HTML attributes that apply to the top-level tag in the renderable, and **inner**, which describes the inner content of the top-level tag in the renderable.
+**attributes**, used for HTML attributes, and **inner**, which describes the inner content of some part of the renderable.
 These will not be hash-prefixed.

     // Example: Link
     $arr = array(